 2013 Distinguished Service Award

-The CS @ ILLINOIS Distinguished Service Award honors alumni or faculty members who have demonstrated an outstanding level of commitment to the department and its students, faculty, and alumni through their support and service.
+The Illinois Computer Science Distinguished Service Award honors alumni or faculty members who have demonstrated an outstanding level of commitment to the department and its students, faculty, and alumni through their support and service.

-Among the 2013 recipients were former CS @ ILLINOIS associate department heads and academic directors.
+Among the 2013 recipients were former Illinois Computer Science associate department heads and academic directors.